lottieandrews/CS464_Project/tutorial/tutorial.md

 	myHaiku
 	>

-When renaming files in particular, be careful not to choose the name of a file that already exists.
+When renaming files in particular, be careful not to choose the name of a file that already exists as your new filename.
 If you do, that file will be overwritten.
 The same doesn't apply to directories, as we will learn below.

 ### Command #8
 Use the **`mv`** command to change the name of the file `renameMe` to `moveMe`.
 Then, list the contents of your current directory to make sure you exectued the command correctly.